 Choosing Where to Sell Your Clothing Online

 It is said that selling clothing online won't bring in high dollar amounts.
 As an online reseller, I do not find that to be true.
 Selling price depends on the brand and condition of the item that you are trying to sell.
 Whether or not the item is vintage can make a difference in your selling price, too!

 Designer items always command higher prices and like new items can bring close to original retail value.
 Online venues who will purchase clothing from you outright have strict stipulations as to brands and condition of the clothing item.
 Online auctions are less rigid since you can point out flaws and condition issues outright.

 Let's take a look at what venues are within your reach.
-Keep in mind that with online auctions you will do more work to earn a buck and online consignment sites will pay you outright but at considerably less than what you would stand to make on an auction site.
+Keep in mind that with online auctions, you will do more work to earn a buck.
+Online consignment sites will pay you outright, but at considerably less than what you would stand to make on an auction site.

 The company sends you a starter kit and you mail your clothing to them to be sold.
 Clothing items are selected and you are paid a flat rate based on their payout estimator.
 Clothing must be clean, name brand, trendy, and in excellent condition.
 Thred Up only approves about 40% of the items received.
 You can choose to donate items that are not accepted for resale.

 This site is great for people who want to clean out their closets and not think about reselling or listing clothing.
 Thred Up does it all for you.
 Just order a kit, fill the bag and mail it in.
 The downside is that you will not be paid a lot of money for your items.
 It is typical to see a payout of .25 cents to a dollar depending on the item you want to sell.